zoujiaqing/Signal-Server/README.md

 - Written for Signal-Server v9.81.0
 - Documented with a Debian-based server implementation in mind, though nothing besides the dependancies notes should be Debian-specific
-- Currently in a minimum viable state - it starts and runs successfully, but untested
+- Currently in a minimum viable state - it starts and runs successfully, but unresponsive
 - Has been [dockerized!](#docker)

 ## Useful Resources